blockchain-lab-um/masca/packages/docs/docs/apps/demo.md

 # Course Demo

-To showcase the workflow of the Masca, we have developed a demo platform.
+To showcase the workflow of Masca, we have developed a demo platform.

-In this demo, a user will install and approve the Masca, get and store a VC after completing a straight forward course and display the VC on the profile page.
+In this demo, a user will install and approve Masca, get and store a VC after completing a straight forward course and display the VC on the profile page.
 Users can also enter a secret room by submitting their VP, but you'll have to find the room first. :)

 <center>